-Mid-quarter deficiency reports are mailed by the Registrar to the student in instances where the student earned one or more grades of "D" or "F".
+Mid-quarter reports are mailed by the Registrar to all students.
+In instances where a student earned one or more grades of "D" or "F", such deficiences are recorded on the report.
 Faculty members are required to report all "D", "F", and "W" grades at mid-term and to make such grades available to students.
 These grades are not entered on the student's permanent record.
 Mid-term reports are intended for the use of the student and his advisor and thus only for the purpose of counseling and advising.